Getting microtonal

 Keyboard mapping page

-Note: this describes the key mapping on the host side, but you’ll need to set it up on the plugin’s side as well.
-Unfortunately, can’t help you with that, as it depends on the plugin, but here’s an example.
+Note: this describes key mapping on the host side, but you’ll need to set it up on the plugin side as well.
+Unfortunately, can’t help you with that, as it depends on the plugin; see a couple of examples below.

-The page allows you to adjust key mappings manually and preview the mapped keys by clicking on them.
-The upper limit is set to 2048 keys - this is the maximum number of keys that can fit into 16 MIDI channels.
-Which would be enough to handle temperaments of size up to 192-EDO:
+The page allows you to manually adjust key mappings and preview mapped keys by clicking on them.
+The upper limit for each source channel is set to 2048 keys, this is the maximum number of keys that can fit into 16 target MIDI channels.
+2048 keys would be enough to handle temperaments of size up to 192-EDO:

 Some additional actions are available via context menu:

-- copy/paste the mapping into/from the system clipboard as a string in Helio’s own format,
+• copy/paste the mapping as a string in Helio’s own format into/from the system clipboard,

-- select one of the presets or save yours.
+• select one of the presets or save your own.

 While you can set up virtually any custom mapping by hand, there are a couple of (sometimes) more convenient ways, described below.